-Do you have an online store or do you like shopping online?
+Do you have an online shop or do you like shopping online?
 And you still want to act sustainably?
-It's not that easy.
+It’s not that easy.
 We list the most important tips on how online shopping and climate protection can be better reconciled.

 Amazon boss Jeff Bezos donates billions for the climate.
 This topic has dominated the headlines in recent days.
 The following news received far less attention last year: In the USA, Amazon Prime has recently started delivering items priced under one dollar – without shipping costs.
 One wonders whether this makes the billion-dollar donation more than obsolete.
 Sustainable selling looks different.

-This is because every single order consumes resources: from logistics and packaging to transportation.
-Not to mention the returns that accumulate in online stores - in some environments up to 30 percent and more.
-So we consumers are also faced with a dilemma: walking or sympathizing with Fridays for Future while shopping online or streaming every series on Netflix & Co.
-That's not really compatible.
+This is because every single order consumes resources: from logistics and packaging to transport.
+Not to mention the returns that accumulate in online shops – in some environments up to 30 per cent and more.
+So we consumers are also faced with a dilemma: walking or sympathising with Fridays for Future while at the same time shopping online or streaming every series on Netflix & Co.
+That’s not really compatible.

 - Sustainable products: The best argument is, of course, if you sell goods that are already ecological in themselves.
 Or support sustainability – for example in the area of upcycling and second-hand.
 Nevertheless, you should also pay attention to the following points.